On this page:

 These are based on the clickthrough rate and from other ads in the same campaign.

 All the different components of the ads in the same ad group or campaign are considered individually.
 The suggestions are made based on the aggregated performance of each component, where the components with comparatively high performance make up the suggestion list.

 AI Suggested Variations

-When selecting this option you'll get suggestions for ad assets based on high-performing ones, allowing you to get some more variety of suggestions and have more choices.
-This is only available for headlines and descriptions for RSAs
+With this option selected, you'll be recommended potentially high-performing ad assets by our AI model, allowing you to get quality suggestions and more choices.
+This is only available for headlines and descriptions for RSAs.

 Creating Similar Ads